 I believe that the leap of faith I took to hammer an empty nail into a wall was the single biggest step I took during those days.
 I was committed.
 I believed I could do it.
 I had a nail waiting and ready for that plaque.
 I looked at the nail for several years.
 Some days I hated it.
 Some days I was challenged by it.
 Some days it inspired me.

 It helped me remember that on ONE day in the past, I believed in myself enough to get a hammer and pound that nail into the wall.
 It was a sweet, sweet day when I finally hung that record there.
 A little extra sweetness – it was a platinum record.

 Whatever it takes, find something that motivates and challenges you.

 On a strong day when you are believing in yourself, plant some visible reminder where you will see it often and use it to help you get through the disappointing days.

 Most of us lose track of where we are going sometimes.
 Keeping your eyes on the end goal helps you stay on track as you make the journey.
-Whenever you lose your way or start to doubt, turn to your “nail in the wall” for a little “I can do this” encouragement.
+Study your craft, work hard, & whenever you lose your way or start to doubt, turn to “the nail in the wall” for a little “I can do this” encouragement.

 Write Better Songs Faster